BMW iX1 review: interior, dashboard & infotainment

 Equipment, options & accessories

-The iX1 is offered with one powertrain but two trim levels: xLine and M Sport, and prices start from just over £53,000 at the time of writing.
-Standard kit is generous though, as every model comes with the dual-screen infotainment setup, Apple CarPlay and Android Auto, a reversing camera, 18-inch alloy wheels, a powered tailgate, LED headlights and multi-zone air conditioning.
-Meanwhile safety kit on-board includes front-collision warning, cruise control and Parking Assistant.
+The iX1 is offered with two powertrains and three trim levels: Sport, xLine and M Sport, although the first option is only available on single-motor eDrive20 models.
+Standard kit is generous though, as every model comes with the dual-screen infotainment setup, Apple CarPlay and Android Auto, a reversing camera, a powered bootlid, LED headlights and dual-zone air conditioning.
+Meanwhile safety kit on-board includes front-collision warning, cruise control and rear parking sensors.

-M Sport trim adds £2,750 to the iX1’s price tag, as well as bigger 19-inch wheels as standard, gloss black trim, body colour wheelarches and a more aggressive front bumper to give the iX1 a slightly sportier look, compared to the more rugged xLine model.
-It also gets you some extra goodies like Adaptive M suspension that lowers the ride height by 15mm, Alcantara upholstery, adaptive LED headlights, keyless entry, a leather M Sport steering wheel and wireless smartphone charging.
+Despite what we say, the even more expensive M Sport trim is likely to be the most popular option.
+This gets bigger 19-inch wheels as standard, gloss black trim, body colour wheelarches and a more aggressive front bumper to give the iX1 a slightly sportier look.
+It also gets you some extra goodies like Alcantara upholstery, adaptive LED headlights, keyless entry, a leather M Sport steering wheel and wireless smartphone charging.

 There are plenty of option packs, too, such as the Comfort Pack that adds a heated steering wheel and adjustable lumbar support for the driver.
-There’s also the Technology Pack (standard on M Sport models) and Technology Plus pack if you want adaptive LED headlights, a head up display and heated front seats.
+There’s also the Technology Pack (standard on M Sport models) and Technology Plus pack if you want adaptive LED headlights, a head up display and a 360-degree parking camera system.
 Finally, there’s the M Sport Pro pack for M Sport models which adds 20-inch multi-spoke alloy wheels, sun protection glass, the Harman Kardon sound system and extended gloss black exterior trim.

 Infotainment, apps & sat nav

 Every model gets a 10.25-inch instrument panel and a 10.7-inch central touchscreen for all your media, navigation and climate control.
-You also get the new iDrive 8 operating system we first saw in the iX flagship SUV, plus Apple CarPlay and Android Auto smartphone connectivity as standard.
+You also get the new iDrive OS9 operating system, plus Apple CarPlay and Android Auto smartphone connectivity as standard.
+BMW’s latest software is an evolution of that which we first saw in the iX flagship; new features include configurable widgets on the home screen, as well as a redesigned climate menu and configurable shortcut ‘buttons’.

 There is no denying the system gives the baby BMW a hi-tech feel.
 The curved displays are packed with features and the graphics look sharp, plus the responsiveness and load times are first rate.
-But like some of BMW’s other recent models, the iX1 has done away with the faithful clickwheel controller on the centre console, which is such a shame because it made the infotainment so easy to use while on the move.
-Instead, everything – including the climate controls – is operated via the touchscreen.
-The result is a pang of disappointment every time you reach for the iDrive dial that isn’t there.
+But like some of BMW’s other recent models, the iX1 has done away with the faithful clickwheel controller on the centre console, which is such a shame because – as mentioned above – it made the infotainment incredibly easy to use while on the move.

 Most Popular